polbeni/PyMCSP/README.md

 $Loss=a\left|n_{exp} - n_{theo} \right|^{2} + \int_{2\theta_{min}}^{2\theta_{max}}\left| I_{exp} -I_{theo} \right|^{2}d2\theta,$

 here, the first term penalizes big difference of peak numbers, while the second term penalizes peaks in different $2\theta$ positions.
 After the execution of the program, the results are shown in a file.
+The program also slightly varies the lattice parameters, and takes the volume that minimize the loss factor.
+Doing this we can match the experimental lattice parameters.

 ## Requirements